metaphorical/javascript-stack-1/readme.md

 Client side structure is based around components with every component having it's js, html and css bundled together.
 This is achieved through usage of css modules.

+###Research conclusions

+####Falcor
+Really useful and highly versatile library that can fully change and even improve a way you handle data in your app, especially when you are working in microservices (like) architecture with several services providing data.

+####CSS Modules
+Great way to approach React based view architecture - when you build component you can have your js logic in js file, your html structure in jsx file and your css in css file all connected inside js file.
+Every component in separate folder etc... **Big problem** at this point is server side rendering which is still crucial for SEO, and may be one of performance factors for your app.
+Doing server side rendering with this architecture can be a pain and require some suboptimal code manipulation and architectural compromises.

 ###Stack

 Stuff that I am piling up inside this playground